qaalabs/DE5M4/docs/c-svc/4a-forking.md

 - What types of planning documents would benefit from version control
 - How the forking workflow supports collaborative planning

-Check if your instructor has any comments on your pull request
+**Check if your instructor has any comments on your pull request**

 - Respond to any feedback or questions

 ---

-## Practical Connection to Module 4:

-Throughout this exercise, remember that you're practicing the exact workflow that would be used when:

-- Contributing to shared data architecture plans
-- Proposing changes to data modeling approaches
-- Suggesting improvements to pipeline design documents
-- Collaborating on technical requirement specifications

-In real data engineering teams, these planning artifacts would be maintained in Git repositories just like code, ensuring all team members are working from the same set of plans and specifications.

-## Expected Outcome:
+## Summary

-By the end of this exercise, you will have:
+**What you’ve learned:**

-- Created a fork of a planning repository
+- How to fork and clone a repository
-- Made changes to a planning document
-- Created an issue to track a planning improvement
-- Submitted a pull request to propose your changes to the original repository
+- How to work on a separate copy without affecting the original
-- Understood how this workflow applies to collaborative data engineering planning

-## Troubleshooting Tips:

-- If you encounter permission issues, ensure you're working in your fork, not the original repository
-- If your pull request shows unexpected changes, verify you're only committing the specific file you intended to modify
-- If you can't find the fork button, make sure you're logged into your GitHub account
+- How to create and submit pull requests
+- How to collaborate and receive feedback on GitHub